replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

   --set externalURL=https://[[  Instruqt-Var key="EXTERNAL_URL" hostname="cluster" ]]
 ```

-It's normal for this command to take a little bit of time to
+It is normal for this command to take a little bit of time to
 complete as various components of the Harbor registry come up.